langzhai922/multiple_distribution_analysis/README.md

 In this project, I analyse a data set of students with information about their teachers and test scores across 5 years.
 In this data set, there are certain teachers which cheat by increasing their classes scores.
 I used data analysis and statistical methods to figure out which teachers were cheating and which teachers were honest.

+I created a video which explains the process of this project: https://youtu.be/usvZqmSxeGA

+To run the code, import the .Rmd and .csv files into the same directory and run.

 #### Data Set
 Each row in the ChildrenScores.csv data set represents a single student.
 The column teacherYX represents the teacher the student had in year X, while scoreYX represents the score that the student got in year X. The meanScore column is the average score of all 5 years for that student.
 The code for each teacher is unique, so teacher Y3.001 ≠ teacher Y4.001.
 In this situation, cohot is irrelevant.